(call/cc this-class)

 end in 9

-(up to some upper bound, presumably).
+(up to some upper bound).
 We might write the

 following code:

-slightly harder; the fact that we are mixing the perfect-square
+This is fine enough, but the fact that we are mixing the

-generation code with the selecting numbers that end in 9
+perfect-square generation code with the code that selects numbers that

-Now, this is some pretty clever code, so don't feel bad if you don't
+Now, this is some pretty clever code, so and I don't expect you to

 function, and then starts the other function (passing along the paused

 state).
-In other words, each hands, we hand off execution between the
+In other words, we hand off execution between the producer and

-producer and consumer.
-Here, let's look at which lines of code are
+consumer.
+Here, let's look at which lines of code are run, in time

 That printout isn't an exact demonstration of what our hypothetical